 3. The finding of Tim Chappell’s DNA on an inverted latex glove in the galley of the boat, seemingly before he came on board the yacht at Constitution Dock, yet the DPP accused Sue of cleaning up after the crime with the latex gloves.
 There was no mention of this ‘mistake’ (described at the Court of Criminal Appeal as an inappropriate comment) by the DPP Tim Ellis SC.

 4. The prophetic and amazingly co-incidental late night phone calls from Richard King to both Sue Neill-Fraser and Tim Chappell warning that Clare, Bob’s estranged daughter, had foreseen that her father was going to come to harm on the yacht.
 Not a mention.

 5. The range of mistakes and failings in the police investigation, substantiated in detail, that have been exposed on public blogs and in the Tasmanian Times in recent months and which are available through a simple Google search.
-Refer to this article:
+Refer to these articles: